zxkane/cdk-collections/batch-demo/README.md

 cdk deploy BatchAppStack
 # or expose restful APIs via API Gateway
 cdk deploy -cApiMode=restapi
+# or secure the endpoints of API Gateway by all IAM users in current account
+cdk deploy -cApiMode=restapi -c Auth=iam
 ```
 Below resources would be created for this stack,
 - Lambda Function **TaskReceiver** to receive the job request behind a public ALB or API gateway based on the given `ApiMode` option